 American Express and Hilton have four co-branded credit cards.
 These cards offer valuable benefits for those who stay at Hiltons with any frequency, so if you travel often, it’s worth having one of these cards in your wallet.

 At the moment, all three consumer cards are offering limited time welcome offers.
-I wanted to post a reminder that this is the last chance to take advantage of these offers, as they’ll be pulled soon.
+I wanted to recap the details of these cards, as it has been a few weeks since the offers have been launched.

 Limited time Hilton Amex Card welcome offers